Ritwikgotbugs/UPI-fraud-detection/README.md

 ![Photo with Coordinator](https://imgur.com/XdLtx1I.png)

-*Team SafePayAI with the event coordinator at the IIT Bombay Techfest.*
+*Team Fraudulent.ai with the event coordinator at the IIT Bombay Techfest.*